 The standard adopts a proportional approach where the depth of governance corresponds to the potential harm of the AI system.
 This means the organization’s (finite) capacity is spent addressing risk effectively.

-Organizations should evaluate both the severity and likelihood of risks, considering factors like how the system impacts individuals, the criticality of decisions it influences, and the vulnerability of affected populations.
+Organizations should evaluate both the severity and likelihood of risks, considering factors like how the system impacts individuals, subgroups of population and society as a whole, the criticality of decisions it influences, and the vulnerability of affected populations.
 This risk assessment drives should be sufficiently deep and nuanced to appreciate the potential for harms that an AI system poses.
 The results of this assessment should drive subsequent management decisions about development processes, testing requirements, human oversight needs, and documentation practices.

 Impact Assessment